brenns10/brennan.io/_posts/2015-08-07-github-noncoders.md

 ---
 title: GitHub for Non-Coders
 layout: post
+description: >
+  An explanation of what GitHub does, beyond being the "Facebook of Programmers."
+keywords: github git beginner
 ---

 I've heard the phrase "GitHub is like Facebook for programmers" a lot.
 In fact,